Kyrocells/Noggin-App-Dev/README.md

 rent.php = code put default image if no image uploaded at least (pag gusto lng)

 menu.php = will fix current button

+wala pang return page or something

+will fix design